Missouri Sex Offenders

 Missouri Sex Offender Tier System

 The Missouri Sex Offender Tier System is used to categorize the crimes and dictate the length of time the offender information remains on the registry.
-Depending on the offense, a Missouri sex offender may be charged with committing assault and violent crimes.
+Depending on the offense, a Missouri sexual offender may be charged with committing assault and violent crimes.
 Hiring a lawyer with experience in defending a range of crimes will offer the best defense.

 Missouri Sex Offender Tier III

-Tier III Missouri sex offenders are required to register for the remainder of their lifetime and must report to the Chief Law Enforcement Officer in person every 90-days.
+Tier III sex offenders are required to register for the rest of their lifetime and must report to the Chief Law Enforcement Officer in person every 90-days.
 In most cases, Tier III offenders are not eligible to file a petition to be removed from the sex offender registry.
 The only way to have your name removed from the Missouri sex offender list as a Tier III offender is through expungement.

 Missouri Sex Offender Tier II